Connect a USB camera

 To connect an external camera, connect your iPad's USB-C or lightning port to your compatible camera's USB port.
 Start the app before you turn on your camera.

-If using a Sony camera, choose "PC Remote (USB)" or "Remote Shoot (PC remote)" on the camera.
+If using a Sony camera you must turn on "PC Remote (USB)" or "Remote Shoot (PC remote)" or "PC Remote Function" on the camera.
+This video shows you how to do this on a Sony ZV-E10:

 If you have trouble connecting the camera, go through these steps carefully: